iMrDJAi/UndoRedo.js/README.md

 - Something like a browser history.
 - A settings page.
 - A files explorer.
+- A calculator (why not xD).
 - And more...

 **Basic usage**:

->Lets setup our history:
+Lets setup our history:
 ```js
  const myHistory = new UndoRedojs(5)
 ```
->This will return a class object with the methods and the properties that we will use later.
+This will return a class object with the methods and the properties that we will use later.

->
->As you can see, we added the number **5** as a parameter, this will be used for cooldowns, keep reading for more details.
+As you can see, we added the number **5** as a parameter, this will be used for cooldowns, keep reading for more details.

->
->To push new elements to the history, use the `record` method:
+To push new elements to the history, use the `record` method:
 ```js
 myHistory.record('1')
 myHistory.record('12')